adrielcafe/hal/README.md

 ) : StateObserver<S> {

     override fun transitionTo(newState: S) {
-        // Do any kind of operation and call `observer(newState)` in the end
+        // Do any kind of operation here and call `observer(newState)` in the end
         // IMPORTANT: this method runs on the Main Thread!
     }
 }